elgindykareem/Kareem-Portfolio/README.md

 This project is a dashboard for data analysis, time series modeling and classification of Spotify Top 200 & Viral 50 Charts.
 This is a business application of my **Bachelor Thesis in Mathematical Statistics:** *Financial Modeling of Music Streaming Data.* Where I investigate if we can borrow statistical and mathematical methods from finance and apply it to other markets where the characteristics may be similar. * Think of daily streams of the no.1 track on Spotify's Top 200 as the daily stock price of a company.*

+Tools:
+- Data import, cleaning and wrangling
+- Data warehousing
+- Data visualization
+- Data modeling (time series, classification)
+- Web app development

 ![](/images/dashboardimage1.png)

-## Project 2: Avocado Supply Prices 2016 - 2017
+## Project 2: Avocado Supply Prices 2015 - 2018

-Visualizing and modeling avocado supply prices in the US based on region with variables such as quantity, total sales, type of avocado and bag size of order.
+Visualizing and modeling avocado supply prices in the US based on region from 2015 to 2018.
+With variables such as quantity, total sales, type of avocado and bag size of order.

+Tools:
+- Data import, cleaning and wrangling
+- Data visualization
+- Data modeling (time series, regression models)